zesk/build/docs/tools/deployment.md

 Deploy to a host

-Loads .build.env
+Loads `./.build.env` if it exists.

-Not possible to deploy to different paths on different hosts
+Not possible to deploy to different paths on different hosts, currently.
+Hosts are assumeed to be similar.

+#### Arguments

 #### Exit codes